FLESTM/STM32H7RSWorkShop-Debug_authentication/README.md

 - Select `Test_LED_Boot_Return_from_the_field_analysis`
 - Select  `Debugger` tab
   ![Debug config ](./img/debug_config.gif)
-- In debug authentication update `Key path`, thanks `Browse...` to set it to your installation path
+- In debug authentication update `Key path`, thanks `Browse...`
-- `...STM32H7RSWorkShop-Debug_authentication\1-Debug_authentication\dbg_auth_pubkey.pem`
+- set it to your installation path  `...STM32H7RSWorkShop-Debug_authentication\1-Debug_authentication\dbg_auth_pubkey.pem`
- - In debug authentication update `Certificate path`, thanks `Browse...` to set it to your installation path
+ - In debug authentication update `Certificate path`, thanks `Browse...`
-- `...STM32H7RSWorkShop-Debug_authentication\1-Debug_authentication\dbg_auth_chain.EcdsaP256 `
+ - Set it to your installation path `...STM32H7RSWorkShop-Debug_authentication\1-Debug_authentication\dbg_auth_chain.EcdsaP256 `
-### WARNING : the Key/ Certificate path should avoid space character !
+### WARNING : the Key/ Certificate path should not contain any space character !
+  ![Debug config ](./img/update_key_path.gif)
 -  Click on Debug
-  ![Debug config ](./img/update_key_path.gif)
 - Please break and then you can debug your application
   ![Debug config ](./img/debug_on_goin.gif)